Gumball007/CS-labs/reports/lab5.md

 For me, this laboratory work was the most interesting one, because I made it a visual way, it's kinda "touchable and real".
 Authentication is a part of our lives so it'a a must.
 2FA is a secure way if we want to secure our accounts, but let's not forget the biometrics.

 I highlighted the importance of implementing 2FA into applications and integrated two-factor authentication using Twilio and PyOTP into a Flask application.

+This laboratory work helps us to figure how the things are working from the inseide perspective.